Alumnae Relations & Development Job Description

 Experience working with individuals from diverse

-be able to prioritize work effectively, take initiative and solve
+- Ability to take initiative and solve problems.

 Please attach BOTH

 a current resume and a cover letter in

 order for your application to be considered for this position .

 You may combine your resume and cover letter into a single file

 or attach multiple files to your application, but BE SURE you have

 You will NOT be able to attach additional files after you have